Each facilitator conducts weekly review workshops for students enrolled in one course.

 Summer 2021: All interviews will be conducted online.

 We encourage applications from racialized and Indigenous students, students with disabilities, and students who identify as LGBTQ+.

 For FAQ, click here.

-The following positions are contingent on budgetary approval.
+The following positions are contingent on enrollment and budgetary approval.

 You may apply for one or more fall-winter course pairings for which you are qualified.